 Use this adjustment to position the image vertically and horizontally.
-Determines the aspect ratio of the projected image.

 These parameters do not normally require adjustment because the system checks the input signal and automatically sets the most suitable values.
-However, if the image is not perfectly centralised it may prove useful to request the system to repeat the input signal analysis and image positioning, calling the automatic control procedure with button A on the remote control or the AUTObutton on the keypad.
-When this procedure is called it is helpful to have a while or light coloured background on the screen in the current picture.
+However, if the image is not perfectly centralized it may prove useful to request the system to repeat the input signal analysis and image positioning, calling the automatic control procedure with button A on the remote control or the AUTO button on the keypad.
+When this procedure is called it is helpful to have a white or light coloured background on the screen in the current picture.